Awards, Scholarships & Grants

 Through the College of Applied Sciences and Arts the following Awards, Scholarships and Grants are available:

 The Faculty-Led Program is a unique way to introduce student to the idea of the world as an educational resource while giving students who may have never considered it a possibility, the opportunity to study abroad.
-The College of Applied Sciences and Arts is committed to helping a broad range of SJSU students overcome the financial barriers to study abroad by offering the Dean's International Scholarship to qualified students in the College of Sciences and Arts.
-24 scholarships will be awarded to qualified students enrolled in an official SUMMER 2015 SJSU CASA Faculty-Led Program (FLP) in the amount of $500 each.
-Applications must be submitted electronically to Mimi Nguyen (firstname.lastname@example.org) in the College of Applied Sciences and Arts by Friday, March 20, 2015.
+The College of Applied Sciences and Arts is committed to helping a broad range of SJSU students overcome the financial barriers to study abroad by offering the Dean's International Scholarship to qualified students in the College of Applied Sciences and Arts.
+24 scholarships will be awarded to qualified students enrolled in an official SUMMER 2016 SJSU CASA Faculty-Led Program (FLP) in the amount of $500 each.
+Applicants must complete the application electronically on the Spartan Scholarship website by Tuesday, March 1, 2016.

 Visit http://www.sjsu.edu/casa/international-experience/scholarships/index.html for more information and for PDF of the application.